 Water is amazing.
 Without it, there would be no life and our planet would be a completely different place.
 But how much do you really know about it?

-Here are some resources to help young people learn about water.
-We use water to drink, wash and cook every day.
-Water is an important part of our lives.
-These resources and activities will help you to think about how you use water and how to use a little less.
+Help young people learn about water at home and in school.
+These resources and activities help us think about how we use water and how we might use a little less.

 Explore the water network